The Auto Trader expert verdict:

 - Engines are powerful and economical

-The A3 Saloon isn’t a cheap car by any stretch of the imagination, but it looks like good value for money and, when you compare it to (admittedly bigger) rivals like the BMW 3 Series and Mercedes C-Class, it starts to look like something of a bargain.
+The Audi A3 Saloon isn’t a cheap car by any stretch of the imagination, but it looks like good value for money and, when you compare it to (admittedly bigger) rivals like the BMW 3 Series and Mercedes C-Class, it starts to look like something of a bargain.
 It does a good job on efficiency, too, with all models returning competitive figures for CO2 and fuel economy compared with its nearest rivals.
 Like most Audi models, the A3 Saloon also has impressively strong resale values, which helps get you a bigger slice of your money back when you sell the car on, while the low running costs make it a compelling company car, and help keep things like road tax and Benefit in Kind very affordable.

-While the A3 hatchbacks are available in a number of trims, the Saloon is only available in higher end Sport and S line trims.
-That means purchase prices aren’t as low as they might be, but it’s still way cheaper than its main rival, the Mercedes CLA.
-Both versions also come well equipped.
+Audi has done far more than just graft a bit of extra metal onto the back of an A3 Sportback.
+The Saloon is longer, wider and lower, and it also has a wider track.
+The flared wheelarches and integrated rear spoiler round off the A3 Saloon’s mean appearance, and if you go for an S line version, you’ll get even more sporty aesthetic upgrades, including a different grille, aggressive side skirts and larger wheels.
+All versions of the A3 Saloon come reasonably well equipped.
 Sport includes climate control, automatic lights and wipers and an infotainment system that includes sat-nav, Bluetooth and DAB.
-S line models come with part-leather upholstery and all sorts of sporty styling upgrades.
-There are loads of options and it would be easy to get carried away, but the packages, which bundle lots of desirable kit together, are best value, with the Comfort and Sound pack (fancy speakers, heated seats and parking sensors) and Technology Pack (Sat-nav, a full suite of online services) both really worthwhile choices.
+S line models come with part-leather upholstery and all sorts of sporty styling upgrades, while the Black Edition model adds black highlights to the exterior and some black alloy wheels.
+There are loads of options and it would be easy to get carried away, but the packages, which bundle lots of desirable kit together, are best value, with the Comfort and Sound pack (fancy speakers, heated seats and parking sensors) and Technology Pack (sat-nav, a full suite of online services) both really worthwhile choices.